superkabuki/threefive_is_SCTE35/stream.md

  |
  |      Use like...
  |
- |      from threefive3 import Stream
+ |      from threefive import Stream
  |      strm = Stream("vid.ts",show_null=False)
  |      strm.decode()
  |